Please ensure that all items are clean, dry, and empty to avoid contamination.

 Acceptable Recycling Bins

 Residents are provided with a 48-gallon closed-top, wheeled cart for recycling.
 Recyclable items should be placed directly in the cart and not bagged.
-Residents may also place recyclables in clear or clear blue, plastic recycling bags and placed directly on the curb.
+Residents may also place recyclables in clear or clear blue, plastic recycling bags and place directly on the curb.
 These can be purchased at a local hardware or discount store.
 If you need a recycling cart, please email AmeriWaste or call 281-585-3200.

 NOTE: Recycle carts are to be used for recyclable materials only, and they remain the sole property of AmeriWaste.
 When moving from a residence, the recycle cart shall remain at the address to which it was delivered.